MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/quickstart-create-server-dotnet-sdk.md

 - **resource-group**: The name of the resource group you want to use.
 The script creates a new resource group if it doesn't exist.
 - **server-name**: A unique name that identifies your Azure Database for PostgreSQL flexible server instance.
 The domain name `postgres.database.azure.com` is appended to the server name you provide.
 The server name must be at least three characters and at most 63 characters, and can only contain lowercase letters, numbers, and hyphens.
 - **location**: The Azure region where you want to create your Azure Database for PostgreSQL flexible server instance.
 It defines the geographical location where your server and its data reside.
 Choose a region close to your users for reduced latency.
 The location should be specified in the format of Azure region short names, like `westus2`, `east us`, or `north europe`.
-- **admin-username**: The primary administrator username for the server.
-You can create additional users after the server has been created.
+- **admin-username**: The primary administrator username for the PostgreSQL server.
 - **admin-password**: A password for the primary administrator for the server.
 It must contain between 8 and 128 characters.
 Your password must contain characters from three of the following categories: English uppercase letters, English lowercase letters, numbers (0 through 9), and nonalphanumeric characters (!, $, #, %, etc.).
 - **SKU** : We use PostgreSqlFlexibleServerSku() constructor and in that we have to pass compute type and compute tier which is either Burstable, GeneralPurpose tier.
 You can also customize storage size to your desired usage.
-- **pgVersion** : This represents the PostgreSQL version.
-The server can be created with any of the following versions: 11, 12, 13, 14, 15, or 16.
+- **pgVersion** : The PostgreSQL server can be created with any of the following versions: 11, 12, 13, 14, 15, or 16.

 ## Authentication
 > [!NOTE]